just-luk/nc-signatures/README.md

 ### What is this?

 Code for the implementation and performance evaluation of authentication schemes for network coding.
+(It's very messy, but it's the best I could do with my limited C++ knowledge.)

 ### Why is this important?